brunoruviaro/ardour4-tutorial/_posts/2014-07-29-the-mixer-strip.md

 **Levels**, **Panning**, **Equalization** (**EQ**), and **Compression** are the main tools used to achieve a good Mix.
-In addition to these core tools, a wide range of Plugin effects can also be used to enhance to sound, such as **Reverb** and **Delay**.
+In addition to these core tools, a wide range of Plugin effects can also be used to enhance the sound, such as **Reverb** and **Delay**.

 ## Introducing the Mixer Strip